 - Technical services for yacht repairs and servicing

 - Nearby boatyards with 242 ton travel lift

 We also have a limited number of superyacht and long-lease berths up to 90m available for purchase on a 30 year licence.

 To find out more about shorter & longer lease investment opportunities, please be in touch.

-The majority of yacht and superyacht refit, repair and maintenance services are available at Port Louis Marina.
-These include:
+The majority of yacht and superyacht refit, repair and maintenance services are available at Port Louis Marina, all brilliant on location and price!

 Island Dreams – guardinage, cleaning, maintenance, yacht management. +1 473 443 3603

 Superyacht Services Grenada – provisioning, yacht services, duty free fuel and oil, parts ordering and courier services, airport transfers, car rentals, excursions.
 1-473-439-4369